 If your question isn’t here, please get in touch.
 We’re a friendly bunch and will respond quickly.

-2 – Decide how many articles you need.
-(First time customers usually order 10 or 30 articles of 1,600 words each.)
+1 – Decide how many articles you need.
+Pricing is here.
+First time clients usually order 10 or 20 articles of 1,600 words each.

-3 – Decide whether you’d like us to provide content ideas, or not.
+2 – Decide whether you’d like us to provide you with a list of possible keywords and matching article titles for your website, or not.

-5 – When you’ve decided on your article titles and how many articles you need, we will send an invoice.
-Work begins after the invoice is paid.
+5 – When you’ve settled on what you want, we will send an invoice.

 Within the blog article format there are 6+ styles.
 The most common styles that we produce for clients include: